 The lighting on the face must be bright enough so that the camera sensor doesn’t introduce noise.
 There also needs to be enough light to provide enough contrast for the recognition algorithm.
 Many of these systems require at least 300 to 500 lux of illumination.
 This is about the light we see in a normal office working environment.

-The lighting should be consistent, so that shadows don’t introduce spurious or false representation of the face.
+The lighting should be consistent so that shadows don’t introduce spurious or false representation of the face.

 IP Camera resolution depends on the type of recognition system used and the total field of view.
-In general the wider the field of view the more resolution you will need.
+In general, the wider the field of view the more resolution you will need.
 Many systems require a certain minimum number of pixels across certain facial features.
 For example, you may require 60 pixels between two eyes (interpupillary distance).
 Some other systems require at least 80 to 120 pixels across the face.
 Once we know the resolution requirements of the facial recognition system, we can calculate the resolution of the camera.

 Here’s an example.
 If we use a system that uses the distance between two eyes, we first need to know what this distance is expected to be.
-A database and study was done for the 1988 Anthropometric Survey of US Army Personnel.
-In this study the mean dimension for men was about 65 mm, and women averaged about 62 mm.
+A database and study were done for the 1988 Anthropometric Survey of US Army Personnel.
+In this study, the mean dimension for men was about 65 mm, and women averaged about 62 mm.
 The largest distance measured was 74 mm, while the shortest distance was about 55 mm.
 To calculate the IP camera resolution required for this type of facial recognition, it is best to use the shortest dimension of 55 mm.

 - We need 60 pixels per 55 mm or 60/55 = 1.09 pixels/mm.

-- Next we need to decide what field of view (FOV) we would like.
+- Next, we need to decide what field of view (FOV) we would like.
 Suppose we decide that the horizontal field of view is 1524 mm (which is about 5 ft wide).

 - To achieve 1.09 pixels/mm across the 1524 mm FOV, we need 1.09 x 1524 which equals 1663 horizontal pixels.

-- Next we look for a camera that has at least this number of horizontal pixels.
+- Next, we look for a camera that has at least this number of horizontal pixels.
 More is better.

-- A 2 Megapixel (1920 x 1080) camera exceeds this requirement, while a 1 megapixel camera (1280 x 1024) would not work.
+- A 2 Megapixel (1920 x 1080) camera exceeds this requirement, while a 1-megapixel camera (1280 x 1024) would not work.